-When we assume that the peeling of a next potato does not influence the colour of the skirt, we have just two cases: either the skirt is not light-coloured and the only action taking place is the inspection establishing this fact, or the skirt is light-coloured and will remain so and what the pattern suggests to describe is the peeling of an infinite number of next potatoes.
+When we assume that the peeling of a next potato does not influence the colour of the skirt, we have just two cases: either the skirt is not light-coloured and the only action taking place is the inspection establishing this fact, or the skirt is light-coloured and will remain so and what the pattern could be interpreted to describe is the peeling of an infinite number of next potatoes.
 This is usually called "an improper algorithm".

-The question, whether a text that looks like an algorithm, is indeed a proper algorithm or not, is far from trivial.
-As a matter of fact Alan M.Turing has proved that wexepamatxweit we cannot write an algorithm capable of inspecting any text and establishing whether it is a proper algorithm or not.

-The assumption of the existence of such an algorithm leeds to a contradiction which will be sketched below.
+The question of whether a text that looks like an algorithm is indeed a proper algorithm or not, is far from trivial.
+As a matter of fact Alan M. Turing has proved that there cannot exist an algorithm capable of inspecting any text and establishing whether it is a proper algorithm or not.
+The assumption of the existence of such an algorithm leads to a contradiction which will be sketched below.
 Suppose that we have such an algorithm, an inspection which delivers the result true when the text named L is a proper algorithm and the result false when it is improper.
+Consider now the following text, named L: